finance calculator

 When to use it

-• Estimating per diem for work travel reimbursements.
+• Estimating per diem for work travel reimbursements before you book or submit an expense report.

-• Budgeting trip allowances when applying the 75% travel-day rule.
+• Budgeting trip allowances when applying the 75% travel‑day rule so you know how much you can reasonably spend on meals and incidentals.

-• Checking employer or client per diem totals against your own calculations before submitting expense reports.
+• Checking employer or client per diem totals against your own calculations, helping you catch mismatches or misunderstandings before they become a problem.

-• Planning personal travel budgets when you want to simulate an M&IE allowance structure.
+• Planning personal travel budgets when you want to simulate an M&IE allowance structure similar to a corporate or government per diem policy.

 Tips & cautions

-• Update the rate if you know the local GSA per diem for your destination.
+• Update the rate if you know the local GSA or other official per diem for your destination; using generic rates can under‑ or over‑estimate your allowance.

-• Set travel days to 0 if all days are full per diem.
+• Set travel days to 0 if all days are treated as full per diem under your specific policy.

-• Keep records of which days are full vs travel days in your expense documentation so they match this calculation.
+• Keep records of which days are full vs travel days in your expense documentation so they match this calculation and your approver’s expectations.

-• Does not fetch location-specific per diem tables; enter your rate manually.
+• Does not fetch location‑specific per diem tables; you must enter your own rate manually.

 Worked examples